MattiaSensi/BilliardOrbitFinder/README.md

 # BilliardOrbitFinder
 Matlab code to find Birkhoff and non-Birkhoff orbits in a convex billiard using gradient flow.
+For questions about the code, contact me at the email address you find here: https://mattiasensi.github.io/

 These codes are provided as supplementary material of the preprint "Non-Birkhoff choreographies in symmetric billiards", https://arxiv.org/abs/XXXX.YYYYY, see Appendix B therein.